nikolailic0529/easyPortal-API/docs/Dev/README.md

 Contain shared code that can be used in any part of Application.

+#### JsonObject

+There are a lot of places where JSON from external services needs to be converted into application data.
+Very often we need to covert JSON types into application types, eg ISO 8601 string into `DateTimeInterface` to simplify this and satisfy PHP Stan the [`JsonObject`](../../app/Utils/JsonObject) should be used.
+It transparently converts JSON into PHP object(s) and vice versa.

 #### Models

 As mentioned in the [Coding Standards](Coding-Standards.md) all models are subclasses of [`Model`](../../app/Utils/Eloquent/Model.php) (or [`Pivot`](../../app/Utils/Eloquent/Pivot.php) for pivots).
 The class provides some basic features (like PKs, `SoftDeletes`, etc), and, in additional to them, it is also implements few concepts which are required (mostly) for DataLoader part.
 The main/most important concepts are described below.
 Please look at the code to check the others.